sensu/sensu-docs/content/sensu-enterprise/2.8/guides/snmp-sensu-guide.md

 ---
-title: "How to Monitor Devices With Sensu and SNMP"
+title: "How to Monitor Devices With Sensu's SNMP Receiver Integration"
 product: "Sensu Enterprise"
 version: "2.8"
 weight: 1